david-valdivia/academic-trayectory-mx/README.md

 ### 1. Create New Repository
 - Create new repository (do not fork) [HERE](https://github.com/david-valdivia/academic-trayectory-mx/create)
-- Clone locally
-- Copy all files from source project

 ### 2. Configure Repository Secrets
 Navigate to: **Settings > Secrets and variables > Actions**